- General Best Practices

 If you still wish to use a lightbox for the news stories displayed on your homepage to keep visitors there, add a “view more news” button that sends website visitors to a main news landing page on your site.
 From here, you can display the news content on individual pages so that it exists somewhere besides a lightbox, without having to write the content twice.

-The Hun School of Princeton’s new Best-in-Class website touts this exact user experience, and it works beautifully!
+The Hun School of Princeton’s award-winning best-in-class website touts this exact user experience, and it works beautifully!
 Visit the homepage, and you can easily click on the school’s most recent news stories (which display in a lightbox).

 When you click “all news” you are brought to this stunning landing page, where each news story then lives on its own individual page.

 If you use Finalsite Composer, setting this up is easy!
 Here are four simple steps for setting this up!